nandandutta/The-Den/README.md

 # The Den

 This repo is full of projects I have taken on personally or as a request for people.

-# Projects and their descriptions.
+Below is a quick summary of the projects and snippits of their features.